How to Age Concrete Planters

 To ensure the mixture stays moist, add water-retention gel to it.
 It will help the mixture stick to the concrete better.

-For additional charm, think about aging other things around your property – statues, areas between stepping stones, etc.
+For additional charm, think about ageing other things around your property – statues, areas between stepping stones, etc.

 Consider making your own moss graffiti.